Tim Leffel Compares and Contrasts the Best Travel Guides for Argentina

 So how are today’s guides stacking up?
 I put five Argentina guides to the test for a recent 3-week trip to four provinces, using them to plan ahead and carrying several with me.
 I traveled at different budget levels at different times because of writing assignments I had, so I was able to test how they performed for backpackers and for vacationers with more money.
 As a specific test, I paid close attention to how much space they devoted to a tourist site that is not on the main circuit: the northern wine-producing town of Cafayate, near the Quebrada de Cafayate canyon.
 I also used a separate slim food book to see whether that information added substantially to what was in the guidebooks.
 What follows is a rundown on the findings.

 There are three pages on Cafayate, and this is the only book that contains a map of the town.
 There is a nice spread of photos covering most of the country.
-Watch for a revised edition: the current one was completed in early 2005 and parts of it are already feeling out of date.

 Best for: LP fans who like the format, those who need a good handle on prices, and those who won’t walk two blocks without consulting a map.